 Canthigaster callisterna (Ogilby, 1889)

 Common throughout Solitary Islands Marine Park.
-In Australia, restricted to NSW waters, including Lord Howe and Norfolk Islands.
-Also in New Zealand.
+Distributed in the Southwest Pacific, including New Caledonia, Norfolk and Kermadec Islands, and New Zealand.
+In Australia, restricted to New South Wales waters, including Lord Howe Island.

-Easily identified by double black stripes.
+Easily identified by double black stripes and black upper and lower margins on caudal fin.
 Flesh and organs contain toxins and this species should not be eaten.
 Feeds on a variety of species including worms, algae, small crustaceans and other invertebrates.
 Grows to 25cm.

 R. Stuart-Smith, G. Edgar, A. Green, I. Shaw, Tropical Marine Fishes of Australia.
 Reed New Holland Publishers, 2015. p.461.

 FishBase.
 Froese, R. and D. Pauly.
 Editors.
 2018.
 World Wide Web electronic publication. http://fishbase.ca/summary/Canthigaster-callisterna.html.
 Accessed 28/04/18.